sonali4794/Data-Mining-PS4/Exercise-4.md

 in order to declutter the web.

 ![](Exercise-4_files/figure-markdown_github/screenshot3.png) Here is
-another image with a little zoomed in and indicating the degree of nodes
+another image with a little zoomed in and indicating the degree of nodes.
+Whole Milk, vegetables and yogurt seem to be connected extensively.
+Interestingly you will also note that these are the products that are appearing in the lower lift table which is expected.
-![Cluster composition in the Gephi plot](Exercise-4_files/figure-markdown_github/screenshot2.png)